Blendify/blender-manual/blender_docs/manual/getting_started/help.rst

 it will show you the *Tooltip*, and related details depending on the button type, such as the key-shortcut for a tool.

-The *Python:* text, included last may be of interest to you if you're an animator or automating tasks, see :ref:`scripting-index`.
+The *Python:* text included last may be of interest to you if you're an animator or automating tasks, see :ref:`scripting-index`.